Balancing FP8 Computation Accuracy and Efficiency on Digital CIM via Shift-Aware On-the-fly Aligned-Mantissa Bitwidth Prediction: Validations and Evaluations

-To validate the generalization capability of our method across different models and datasets, we also evaluate ResNet18 on ImageNet.
-Under the Precise configuration, ResNet18 achieves 69.6\% accuracy, matching the FP8 baseline, while under the Efficient configuration, it achieves 68.1\% accuracy with 1.7$\times$ higher energy efficiency compared to the Precise configuration.
+To validate the generalization capability of our method across different models and datasets, we also evaluate ResNet50 on ImageNet.
+The Precise configuration achieves 76.1\% accuracy, matching the FP8 baseline, while the Efficient configuration achieves 74.7\% accuracy with 1.5$\times$ higher energy efficiency compared to the Precise configuration.